Modern Slavery and Tracking Statement

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Dick Lovett has a zero tolerance to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.

 We are a prestigious motor group based in the South West of England, with a number of dealerships that retail and maintain motor vehicles.
 All dealerships are based in the UK.
-Dick Lovett employs approximately 780 employees.
+Dick Lovett employs over 800 employees.

 Our Supply Chains